Showing top 0 results 0 results found

 Get it wrong, and you’ll spend time and resources just to keep the current number of customers.

-What is the customer churn rate?
+What is a churn rate?

 Imagine you had 1000 customers at the beginning of May.
 Fifty of those customers will churn for different reasons.
 This leaves you with a customer churn rate of 5%.
 Do the math again next month.
 This time, you’ll use the new number of customers, including everyone who subscribed in May.
-Later, check the number of accounts that expired and canceled and calculate churn for June.
+Later, check the number of accounts that expired and canceled and calculate the churn rate for June.

 Keep tabs on the churn rate to make sure your business is doing fine.
 By doing this month after month, you can track any changes in the churn rate.
 You'll find out if you’re experiencing any problems and if the solutions you used to combat them are working.

-When your churn goes up, it’s time to revisit your strategy and check two things.
+When your churn rate goes up, it’s time to revisit your strategy and check two things.
 Does your method of reducing churn work?
 Did you break something by accident?

 Churn rate is a godsend for any subscription-based business.
 It’s used by telecom companies to see if enough people are using their phone services.
 SaaS companies use it to check if their user base is growing and if users see value in the software.